ingenerator/chef-ingenerator-base/README.md

 * disable and stop the "chef-client" service - we manually run chef-solo when required
 * set the system timezone to UTC
 * creates a persistent 1G swap file
+* set the ssh port to a custom value (although always 22 on a build slave or local dev box)
+* install and configure a software firewall to block all but SSH, http and https (unless in `:localdev`)

 Attributes
 ----------